 Out in the emerging Hood River wine country, the Fruit Loop Tour highlights nine different wineries around the area, including award-winning vineyards like Cathedral Ridge and Phelps Creek.
 You’ll also find a handful of tasting rooms in downtown Hood River, such as Quenett and Naked Winery.

 Urban oenophiles can now sample the region’s offerings at a number of wineries in the city.
 Twelve wineries located near the city center have joined forces to form the PDX Urban Wineries collective, which offers a shared website and schedule of events.
 Enso Winery, Hip Chicks Do Wine and Grochau Cellars have regular tasting room hours, while others are open by appointment and for special events.
 Aside from those in the collective, Boedecker Cellars — open seasonally — also moved its winery operations from the countryside to the city.

 Portland Wine Bars

 Most of the city’s top restaurants feature a nice range of Oregon wines, and the city also has a number of first-rate wine bars that provide visitors with a chance to sample local vintages, perhaps enjoying them alongside inspired food.
-Check out Metrovino in the Pearl, Noble Rot on East Burnside, Bar Avignon on Southeast Division and Thirst (which also has a tasting room featuring Oregon and Washington wines) along the RiverPlace Esplanade.
+Check out Noble Rot on East Burnside, Bar Avignon on Southeast Division and Thirst (which also has a tasting room featuring Oregon and Washington wines) along the RiverPlace Esplanade.

 Annual Wine Events